F33RNI/ardu-r2r-midi-cv/docs/CALIBRATION.md

 >
 > Ex.: **A4** - ⬇️🔼⬇️⬇️ 🔼⬇️⬇️🔼 (0100 / 1001) - 4750mV
 >
-> **NOTE:** Maximum possible range is C0 (12) - G9 (127) (not considering DAC output and VCO's limitations).
-> Notes outside this range will be clamped to 12-127 range
+> 🎵 Supported range: C0 (note 12) to G9 (note 127).
+Values outside this range are clamped

-In order to exit tuner mode, just long press button again.
+To exit tuner mode, just long-press the button again.

-## 🟨 VCO linearity calibration
+## 🟨 VCO Linearity Calibration (Modes 4 & 5)

 One of the main features of this module is automatic linearity calibration based on VCO's output (closed loop).
 This is done by sweeping across an entire output range and measuring VCO's frequency.
 This produces calibration matrix that is stored in the EEPROM and will be loaded at the next boot.
-This matrix is used in normal mode as well as in **Tuner mode**.
+This matrix is used in normal mode as well as in the **Tuner mode**.

 Internally, **VCO linearity calibration** consist of 3 modes:

-1. Tuner - helps you to set middle calibration point.
-It will wait for you to tune VCO, then wait 5 more seconds (see `CALIB_VCO_START_DELAY_INIT` in `include/calibration.h` file) before switching to the 2nd stage
+1. Tuner - Helps you to set middle calibration point.
+It will wait for you to tune VCOю After tuning, it waits 5 seconds before moving on (see `CALIB_VCO_START_DELAY_INIT`)
-2. Lowest note detection - gradually decreases output to 10% of minimum and determines lowest note
+2. Drop to lowest voltage - Decreases output to `CALIB_VCO_MV_MIN` and waits 2 seconds for VCO's frequency to stabilize
-3. Linearity calibration - gradually sweeps from lowest point to 90% of maximum of output and records all notes on the way
+3. Linearity calibration - Gradually sweeps from lowest point to 95% of maximum of output voltage and records all notes on the way

-## 🟥 VCO linearity reset
+### 🟥 Reset VCO Linearity Calibration (Modes 6 & 7)

 If you need to remove saved linearity calibration in order to get direct note -> CV conversion, it's possible to reset calibration of any channel.
-After this, MIDI note number will be converted into target voltage directly and just multiplied on gain (with offset calibration) and compensated for supply voltage before sending it to the DAC.

-For that, just long press the button while LED is blinking on desired channel.
-This will reset saved calibration matrix and switch to the next mode (or next channel).
+This disables calibration-based corrections, and the module will use **raw note-to-voltage** conversion (with gain/offset compensation).

+To reset:

+1. Select the appropriate channel to reset (🔴⚫ or ⚫🔴)
+2. Long-press the button
+3. The calibration matrix is erased, and the module moves to the next calibration mode (7 or 1)